Unappreciated: Dennis Scott – One Of The Greatest Shooters Ever

-If you are in your mid 30s, you probably remember Dennis Scott as one of the league’s best 3-point shooters and the first player to connect on 11 3-pointers in a game (yeah, yeah, the line was 9 inches shorter but most of his 3s were an inch behind the normal line with Stacey Augmon or Steve Smith in his face).
+If you are in your mid 30s, you probably remember Dennis Scott as one of the league’s best 3-point shooters and the first player to connect on 11 3-pointers in a game (yeah, yeah, the line was a few inches shorter but most of his threes were an inch behind the normal line with Stacey Augmon or Steve Smith in his face).

 If you are in your 40s, you probably remember Dennis Scott as arguably the greatest 3-point shooter in NCAA history and 1/3 of Georgia Tech’s “Lethal Weapon” team with Kenny Anderson and Brian Oliver.

-If you are older and were living in Virginia in the 80s or followed high school basketball when nobody else was, you probably remember Dennis Scott as the best player in the nation putting up 22 points, 13 boards, 8 assists and 3 blocks a game on one of the top 3 teams in the nation.
+If you are older and were living in Virginia in the 80s or followed high school basketball when nobody else was, you probably remember Dennis Scott as the best player in the nation, putting up 22 points, 13 boards, 8 assists and 3 blocks a game on one of the top three teams in the nation.